Bar Essentials & Beverage Service

 People can make a gin & tonic, scotch & soda, ranch water, martini, etc.

-Batch cocktails loosen everyone up and can be made ahead.
-Here’s a full list of my go-to cocktail recipes (link to your cocktail blog post).
+Batched cocktails loosen everyone up and can be made ahead.
+Here’s a full list of my go-to batch cocktail recipes.

 Beer – a mild IPA works well.
 You only need one kind of brew for most gatherings.